UTCSheffield/digital-art-club/content/SolidPython + OpenSCAD/Session 2 - Write Code.md

 ## Text and Input

-- This really is python you can do everything including input and validation
+This really is python, you can do everything including input and validation.
 ```python
 from solid2 import *
 valid = False